thorsten/phpMyFAQ/documentation/documentation.md

 phpMyFAQ uses a modern HTML5/CSS3 powered markup.
 The supported browsers are Mozilla Firefox 3.6 and later (Windows/OS X/Linux), Safari 5.x or later (OS X/Windows/iOS), Chrome 5 or later (Windows/OS X/Linux), Opera 11.0 or later (Windows/OS X/Linux) and Internet Explorer 9 or later for Windows.
 You have to enable JavaScript for the Ajax based functions as well.

 We recommend to use always the latest version of Firefox, Chrome, Safari, Opera and Internet Explorer.

-If you're using *lighttpd* you have to set the following configuration:

-`cgi.fix_pathinfo 1`

 [back to top][64]